monster-js/monster-js/docs/main-concept/conditional-rendering.md

 In the Monster JS framework, conditional rendering allows you to dynamically show or hide elements in your component's UI based on the evaluation of a condition.
 This is particularly useful for building interactive user interfaces where certain elements are shown or hidden based on user actions or the state of the application.

-This guide will explain how to implement conditional rendering using Monster JS's `v:if` directive and state management via the `createState` function.
+This guide will explain how to implement conditional rendering using Monster JS's `v:if` directive.

 ## Syntax for Conditional Rendering